Michael Levadoux: Life

 In consequence of the threatening aspect of affairs for Catholicism during the French Revolution, Jacques-André Emery, Superior-General of the Sulpicians, deemed it prudent to found a house of their institute abroad, and at the suggestion of Antonio Dugnani, nuncio at Paris, the United States was chosen.
-Negotiations were opened with Bishop Carroll, recently consecrated, and after some delay Rev. Francis C. Nagot, S.S., was named first director of the projected seminary at Baltimore.
+Negotiations were opened with Bishop Carroll, recently consecrated, and after some delay Francis C. Nagot was named first director of the projected seminary at Baltimore.
 With him was associated Levadoux, John Tessier, Gamier, and Montdésir, together with several seminarians.